rch-iv/synthetic-obedience-systems/README.md

 ## **License**

-This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](http://docs.google.com/LICENSE.md).
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)